Certified randomness in tight space: Acknowledgements

 \section{Acknowledgements}

-We thank Pascale Senellart for valuable discussions and feedback, Mathias Pont for experimental help and multi-photon model of the Perceval package used in our simulations, Damian Markham for discussions on signalling, and Swabian Instruments for helpful discussions.
+We thank Pascale Senellart for valuable discussions and feedback, Mathias Pont for experimental help and multi-photon model of the Perceval package used in our simulations, Damian Markham and Ivan Šupić for discussions on quantum correlations and signalling, and Swabian Instruments for helpful discussions.

-This work has received funding by the European Union’s Horizon 2020 Research and Innovation Programme QUDOT-TECH under the Marie Sk\l{}odowska Curie Grant Agreement No.\ 861097 and from BPI France Concours Innovation PIA3 projects DOS0148634/00 and DOS0148633/00 – Reconfigurable Optical Quantum Computing.
+This work has received funding by the European Union’s Horizon 2020 Research and Innovation Programme QUDOT-TECH under the Marie Skłodowska Curie Grant Agreement No. 861097 and from BPI France Concours Innovation PIA3 projects DOS0148634/00 and DOS0148633/00 – Reconfigurable Optical Quantum Computing.